IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ![Database Settings - `Database Provider`](./docs/images/database-provider.png)

+### Database Settings - `Table naming convention`

+This setting allows you to configure a convention for your SQL table name.
+The available options are as follows:

+* Pluralized, SQL table name will be the pluralized version of the domain model `Class`'s name.
+* Singularized, SQL table name will be the singularized version of the domain model `Class`'s name.
+* None, SQL table name will be the same as domain model `Class`'s name.

 ## Domain Designer modelling

 The `Domain Designer` has been extended with many stereotypes for modeling RDBMS technology specific concepts in your domain.